Dispersive decay of small data solutions for the KdV equation: Introduction

-\end{lemma} There are two motivations for using these particular Sobolev norms.
+There are two motivations for using these particular Sobolev norms.
 One is linear, and is the fact that with this choice of spaces the estimates in the above proposition and lemma are invariant with respect to scaling.

 A second motivation will come from the nonlinear problem later on, and arises from the fact that, while all Sobolev norms are equally good for linear energy estimates, this is no longer the case for the nonlinear problem.
-There, it seems that the $\dot H^\frac12$ norm for the nonlinear counterpart $L^{NL} u$ of $Lu$ is the only one we have access to.
+There, it seems that the $\dot H^\frac12$ norm for the nonlinear counterpart $L^{\NL} u$ of $Lu$ is the only one we have access to.

-\begin{proof} We first take advantage of the observation that our bounds in the lemma are invariant with respect to scaling in order to rescale the problem and set $t = 1$.
+\begin{proof} We first take advantage of the observation that our bounds in the lemma are invariant with respect to scaling in order to rescale the problem and set $t = 1$ and we omit $t$ in the notation.
 This will not make a major difference, but simplify the computations somewhat.

-We will split the real line into the self-similar region $S$, which after scaling is $S = \{ |x| \lesssim 1 \}$ (would be $ = \{ |x| \lesssim t^\frac13 \}$ in general), the elliptic region $E = \{ x \gg 1 \}$ and the hyperbolic region $H = \{ -x \gg 1\}$ .
+We will split the real line into the self-similar region $S$, which after scaling is $S = \{ |x| \lesssim 1 \}$ (would be $ = \{ |x| \lesssim t^\frac13 \}$ in general), the elliptic region $E = \{ x \gg 1 \}$ and the hyperbolic region $H = \{ -x \gg 1\}$.
 Furthermore, we split the last two regions into dyadic components.
 We begin with some elliptic $L^2$ bounds in dyadic regions $A_R = \{ \xx \approx R \gtrsim 1\}$.
 By a slight abuse we also denote $A_1 = \{ \xx \lesssim 1\}$.
 To address some of the issues arising from our use of the $\dot B^{-\frac12}_{2,\infty}$ and $\dot H^{\frac12}$ norms, we start our analysis with some elliptic bounds.

 \textbf{A. A low frequency bound.} The $\dot H^\frac12$ bound for $Lu$ does not see the constants in $Lu$.
 More quantitatively, in a dyadic region $A_R$ functions at frequencies below $1/R$ are indistinguishable from constants.
 In order to be able to localize our estimates to dyadic scales, it is essential to be able to better estimate these low frequencies in $Lu$.
 Precisely, we prove that \begin{lemma} Assume that \eqref{lin-L2} holds.
 Then